prominenceai/deepstream-services-library/docs/overview.md

 ```
 Tilers have dimensions, width and height in pixels, and rows and columns settings that can be updated at any time.
 The Tiler API provides services to show a single source with [dsl_tiler_source_show_set](/docs/api-timer.md#dsl_tiler_source_show_set) and return to the tiled view with [dsl_tiler_source_show_all](/docs/api-tiler.md#dsl_tiler_source_show_all).
 The source shown can be controlled manually with operator input, and automatically using [Object Detection Event](#)

-Applications using Tiler components can add one or more [Pad Probe Handlers](#pad-probe-handlers) -- to either the sink-pad (input) or source-pad (output) -- to process the batched stream buffers and metatdata for eacn frame and detected-object.
+Applications using Tiler components can add one or more [Pad Probe Handlers](#pad-probe-handlers) -- to either the sink-pad (input) or source-pad (output) -- to process the batched stream buffers and metadata for each frame and detected-object.

 See the [Multi-Source Tiler](/docs/api-tiler.md) reference section for additional information.

 ## On-Screen Display
-On-Screen Display (OSD) components, using the generated object-metatdata, highlight detected objects with colored bounding boxes and labels.
+On-Screen Display (OSD) components, using the generated object-metadata, highlight detected objects with colored bounding boxes and labels.
 A Clock with Positional offsets, colors and fonts can be enabled for Display.
 ODE Actions can be used to add/update Frame and Object metadata for the OSD to display.

 See the [On-Screen Display API](/docs/api-osd.md) reference section for more information.

-Applications using On-Screen Display components can add one or more [Pad Probe Handlers](#pad-probe-handlers) -- to either the sink-pad (input) or source-pad (output) -- to process the batched stream buffers and metatdata for each frame and detected-object.
+Applications using On-Screen Display components can add one or more [Pad Probe Handlers](#pad-probe-handlers) -- to either the sink-pad (input) or source-pad (output) -- to process the batched stream buffers and metadata for each frame and detected-object.

 ##  Sinks
 Sinks are the end components in each Pipeline or Branch.
 All Pipelines or Branches require at least one Sink Component to Play.
 A Fake Sink can be created if the final stream is of no interest and can simply be consumed and dropped -- a case where the `batch-meta-data` produced from the components in the Pipeline are the only data of interest.
 There are currently twelve (12) types of Sink Components that can be added.